ALL THE LATEST NEWS ABOUT THE VIRTUAL + AUGMENTED + MIXED REALITY BUSINESS

 4. Experience: "Be aware of psychological comfort – don't put people on edges unless you want them to stare at it.
 And make sure you have a ground plane, unless you're specifically doing a flying experience.
 For the same reason, don't put people in a small space; they'll get claustrophobic.
 Or on a wide-open plane; you feel like you're in an endless nowhere - and it's not the best feeling.
 If you're trying to get people to focus on what you're trying to see, don't make them feel uncomfortable with the environment."

-COO, Steel Media Ltd
+General Manager, Steel Media Ltd

-Dave is a writer, editor and manager.
-As our COO, he gets involved in all areas of the business, from front-page editorial to behind-the-scenes event strategy.
-He began his career in games and entertainment journalism in 1997 and has since worked in multiple roles in the media.
-You can contact him with any general queries about Pocket Gamer, PC Games Insider or Steel Media's other websites, conferences and initiatives.
+Dave is a writer, editor and now General Manager at Steel Media.
+He oversees the company’s editorial, events, marketing and strategy across its portfolio of brands, including Pocket Gamer.
+He began his career in games and entertainment journalism in 1997 and has since worked in senior roles across the media industry.
+You can contact him with any general queries about Steel Media’s websites, conferences and initiatives.